pzemtsov/pzemtsov.github.io/_posts/2014-05-18-size-does-matter.md

 unsigned long z = (unsigned long) x * x; // result is 1000000000000
 {% endhighlight %}

+In our example the multiplication was replaced with the addition (as a result of the strength reduction), but that addition was still performed in 32 bits for numeric safety:

+{% highlight text %}
+        addl    $256, %edx
+{% endhighlight %}

+The same applies to adding of the offsets (32, 64, etc) to `%edx`: these must also be done in 32 bits.
-In our example multiplication was replaced by addition (as a result of the strength reduction), but that addition was still performed in 32 bits for numeric safety.
-If current value of `%edx` is close to `0xFFFFFFFF`, adding 64 to it can cause overflow and produce some small number as a result; this result would in fact be correct, while 64-bit result (where no overflow occurs, and the result is big) would be incorrect.
+If current value of `%edx` is close to `0xFFFFFFFF`, adding 32 to it can cause overflow and produce some small number as a result; this result would in fact be correct, while 64-bit result (where no overflow occurs, and the result is big) would be incorrect.
 This means we can't embed this addition into the addressing mode of a load instructions, because address calculations are always 64 bits on this processor.

-We know that in this loop `dst_pos` is actually small, it stays within interval `[0..DST_SIZE-1]`.
-If the compiler established this fact (and there are techniques of an interval analysis that make it possible), it could use the most efficient operand size instead of the declared size.
-The results would not differ because no overflow would ever happen.
-Unfortunately, it seems that the compiler does not perform this optimisation.
+We know that in this loop `dst_pos` is actually small, and so does the compiler; that's why it uses 64-bit register (`%rax`) for this variable.
+It knows that no overflow can happen while adding 8 to it.
+However, it doesn't seem to be clever enough to figure out that no overflow happens while multiplying it by 32.
+That's why it keeps `dst_pos_x_32` in a 32-bit variable `%edx` and performs all the calculations with it in a 32-bit way, which is unsuitable for effective address expressions.

 Why are `int` and `unsigned` 32 bits?
 -------------------------------------